 The course material is currently available in English but we are in the process of translating it into Afrikaans.
 The assessments will be made available in Afrikaans wherever possible.

 The new courses aim at achieving skills in the application of the knowledge.
 The emphasis is on what will the learner be able to DO on completion of the course.
-The new methodology strives for COMPETENCY rather than only KNOWLEDGE.
+The new methodology strives for competency as opposed to only knowledge.
 ‘Competency’ is defined as knowledge, skill and attitude.

-The new Crop Protection course and the Animal health course are structured as skills programs, each with a main focus, following on each other in a logical sequence.
-These courses have retained the vast amount of knowledge and information contained in the previous course, but has been restructured in accordance to the unit standards guidelines and has been setup to lead to the acquiring of specific competencies.
+The new Crop Protection and Animal Health Courses are structured as skills programs, each with a main focus, following each other in a logical sequence.
+These courses have retained the vast amount of knowledge and information contained in the previous course, but have been restructured in accordance with the unit standards guidelines and have been designed to optimise the ability to acquire specific competencies.

 The previous course made use of a written knowledge test at the end of the year.
 In contrast, the new course adopts a strategy of continued competency assessment in alignment with the requirements of the SAQA training standards.